-Dr. Forley brings over 20 years of expertise and his meticulous attention to detail to provide you with a natural appearing tummy tuck result.
+Dr. Forley brings over 25 years of expertise and his meticulous attention to detail to provide you with a natural appearing tummy tuck result.
 The body is formed by a series of interlocking curves and restoring a youthful appearance to your tummy is emphasized by Dr. Forley in his attention to the three dimensional shape that he will create during the surgery.
 A beautiful tummy is not complete without an equally appealing belly button that has no telltale signs of surgery.
 Dr. Forley spends time on the details of the belly button using special suture techniques so that it appears naturally infolded with a hidden scar and no outward evidence of the surgery.
-In addition, Dr. Forley is one of the first plastic surgeons in New York to use embrace® Advanced Scar Therapy, shown to limit scar tissue formation and significantly improve scar appearance by actively relieving the skin’s natural tension with use of a stretched silicone device.
-He also offers treatments with the Fraxel® Dual laser to enhance the appearance of the scar.
+He also offers laser treatments to enhance the appearance of the scar.

 Is This For Me?

 Stages of Recovery